sandialabs/seacas/README.md

 	<https://github.com/gsjaardema/seacas/archive/exodus.zip> NOTE: Probably out-of-date and better to just clone entire repository.
 * You only need the netcdf and optionally hdf5 libraries
 * Use the `cmake-exodus` file instead of `cmake-config`.
-* This will build, by default, a shared exodus library and also install the exodus.py Python interface.
+* This will build, by default, a shared exodus library and also install the exodus.py and exomerge.py Python interfaces.

 ## Trilinos